dslewicki/PacManRobotSimul/README.md

 A note about how the ghosts will be used to help us map the maze:

+CURRENT BUGS:
+-(001-minor)If the bot keeps running against a wall after grabbing something worth points, the score will keep increasing by whatever it grabbed last.
+-a lot more that I don't remember right now

 This is actually pretty straightforward, as we know the ghosts' locations at all times.
 Because of this, we can see where they move.
 This means that wherever the ghost moves, there exists no wall, and hence, a valid path.
 In terms of implementation for the simulation,